jjindrich/jjazure-packer/README.md

 I'm planning to add:

-1. image versioning - build image with version and use this version for deployment
-2. Use image in VMSS - first stage deployment to VM, next stage to VMSS
+- Use image in VMSS - first stage deployment to VM, next stage to VMSS
-3. Image for Windows Virtual Desktop - https://xenithit.blogspot.com/2020/03/how-to-deploy-windows-virtual-dekstop.html
+- Image for Windows Virtual Desktop - https://xenithit.blogspot.com/2020/03/how-to-deploy-windows-virtual-dekstop.html